dawichi/blog/src/content/blog/fp-ts.md

 This is why declarative code is getting more and more popular: it is easier to read and understand.
 Even with a simple example like this, it is clear the 3-step operation we are doing: `filter`, `map` and `reduce`.

 The idea behind functional programming, is to create small, reusable functions that define operations on data, which later can be composed to create more complex operations just chaining them.
-Of course this is a very basic example, but let's imagine each of these 3 steps were more complex operations.
+Of course, this is a very basic example, but let's imagine each of these 3 steps were more complex operations.
 We could extract them to named functions like `even`, `square` and `sum` and then compose them like this:

 ```ts
 const sum = numbers.filter(even).map(square).reduce(sum)